Are You Scared of Live Streaming?

 For most day-to-day live videos all you need is your phone!
 Being able to go live at a moment’s notice when anything “noteworthy” is happening is super valuable.
-However, if you’re doing a live series, webinar, or interview, it might be valuable to have a more professional setup.
-Almost like a studio.
+However, if you’re doing a live series, webinar, or interview, it’s a good idea to have a more professional setup.
+Think of your set up almost like a broadcast studio, because in a lot of ways, it is!
 Tools like a tripod, lights, and a good mic are a great idea.
 (We put together a list of our top 5 essentials.
 Download it here.)

 How can you decide what platform?

 We use a service called Streamyard that allows us to stream to just about every platform all at once.
 It can be used on desktop or mobile.
 It’s amazing.
 However, if you’re just starting out and want a free option Facebook, Instagram, YouTube, and Twitch are the go-to options.
 What platform is best for you?